km1ab/sfc-dumper-py/README.md

-# Dumper py
+# sfc-dumper-py
 - Dumper for sfc by Python
-- HAT for Raspberry Pi
+- This dumper is a HAT for Raspberry Pi and we also publish the source code to make it work in this repository.

 ## Environment
 - Raspberry pi 3 b+, or later (Recommend)